What is a Physician Assistant?

 Pre-requisites at Wheaton

-All courses should be completed by the end of the junior year for students planning to apply to medical school in the senior year.
+All courses should be completed by the end of the junior year for students planning to apply to PA school in the senior year.

-Besides the pre-requisite courses, physician assistant programs can require some hours of clinical experience – none to 3000 direct patient contact.
-The majority of programs require specific minimum grades for pre-requisite courses (often a B or above in each).
+Besides the pre-requisite courses, the vast majority of physician assistant programs require a specific number of hours of clinical experience – some up to as much as 3000 hours of direct patient contact.
+The majority of programs also require specific minimum grades for pre-requisite courses (often a B or above in each).